Make Your Next Trip Extraordinary

 Bragging rights

-For those after the full Carnaval experience without necessarily visiting during Carnaval, Paul can arrange for a private show by one of Rio’s top samba schools at any time of year; this can even take place in the villa that used to belong to samba legend Elis Regina (and which is off-limits to the public), adding an invaluable historical background to the evening.
+For those after the full Carnaval experience without necessarily visiting during Carnaval, Paul can arrange for a private show by one of Rio’s top samba schools at any time of year; this can even take place in the villa that used to belong to samba legend Elis Regina (which is off-limits to the public), adding an invaluable historical background to the evening.

 Famous Brazilian contemporary artist Marcos Chaves will serve as your host for a day of private viewings at galleries and studios, where you’ll meet some of the artists, curators, and gallery owners that are part of Rio’s flourishing art scene.
 If you’re already a collector, this is a chance to get ahead of the curve and spot the next big thing.